Are your savings and investments suitable for you today and your future plans?

 The inflation risk

+While inflation has reduced considerably, even low inflation rates will erode your value of your savings when compounded year after year over many years.
 As a basic illustration, if you have €50,000 in a current account with no growth, and inflation is 3% every year, after 10 years its value will have fallen to around €37,000.
 After 20 years it’s around €27,500 and after 30 just €20,555.
 That’s a 59% reduction in purchasing power.

 Managing and balancing risk

 The higher your concentration in particular assets, the less diversification and spread of risk in your portfolio.
-The tried and tested strategy to mitigate risk is diversification — a well spread portfolio of investments, not only in terms of asset classes but also by geographic region and market sectors, in order to limit your exposure to any single sector of the market.
+The tried and tested strategy to mitigate risk is diversification — a well spread portfolio of investments, not only in terms of asset classes but also by geographic region and market sectors, to limit your exposure to any single sector of the market.
 It is widely acknowledged that asset allocation is of greater importance than the selection of individual stocks and shares.

 If you want to take maximum advantage of the expertise of the world’s best investment managers, the key to success is a thorough, critical analysis of funds and fund managers in order to select the best managers for each area of investment.
-While most private banks and other wealth managers advocate this ‘open architecture’ strategy, in reality, very often a significant part of their portfolios is placed in their own ‘in-house’ funds.
+While most private banks and other wealth managers advocate this ‘open architecture’ strategy, in reality very often a significant part of their portfolios is placed in their own ‘in-house’ funds.
 As part of your diversification strategy, if you use multi-manager funds, they will be managed by several different fund managers, each selected for their expertise in specific regions and market sectors.

 If it sounds too good to be true…